-- Grants: need-based gift aid, student does not pay back
+- Grants: Need-based gift aid, the student does not pay back

-- Scholarships: talent-based gift aid, student does not pay back
+- Scholarships: Talent-based gift aid, the student does not pay back

-- Subsidized: government pays interest while student is enrolled at least half-time in financial aid eligible classes
+- Subsidized: the government pays the interest while the student is enrolled at least half-time in financial aid-eligible classes

 Federal Financial Aid